jamwafflesci/node-consistency-poc/README.md

 - It should be added into `githooks/`
 - It should have the correct name for the Git hook you're targeting.
 Grep through [the Git hooks docs](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks) for the options.
-- It should have the shebang `#!/bin/bash` to ensure it always runs in Bash
 - It should be executable (`chmod +x githooks/*`)